tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 keeping it in ones head.
 However, it is also fragile in that the metadata can easily be lost if one moves or renames the file.

-In this post I will describe one approach to overcoming this problem.
+In this post I will describe our approach to overcoming this problem.

 ## Treating metadata and data as a unified whole